sparkfun/SparkFun_GNSSDO/docs/quick_start.md

 	</figure>

 	!!! note
 		You can not power the GNSSDO+ from a standard USB (2.0) port.
 It requires more current than a standard port can deliver.

 		The GNSSDO+ contains a Power Path priority circuit.
+From highest to lowest, the Power Path priorities are:

+		- PoE
+		- DC-in
+		- CONFIG ESP32
+		- CONFIG MOSAIC

-From highest to lowest, the Power Path priorities are: PoE, DC-in, CONFIG ESP32, CONFIG MOSAIC.
-If you have CONFIG ESP32 connected to a standard USB (2.0) port, you will need to: provide power from PoE or DC-in; or install a [power switch](https://www.sparkfun.com/usb-c-extension-cable-with-power-switch-1m.html) in the CONFIG ESP32 cable to disconnect the power and provide Power Delivery power via CONFIG MOSAIC.
+		If you have CONFIG ESP32 connected to a standard USB (2.0) port, you will need to: provide power from PoE or DC-in; or install a [power switch](https://www.sparkfun.com/usb-c-extension-cable-with-power-switch-1m.html) in the **`CONFIG ESP32`** cable to disconnect the power and provide Power Delivery power via **`CONFIG MOSAIC`**.

 	`1` - **Connect the GNSS antenna**
 	: - Inside your SparkPNT GNSSDO(+) kit, you will find the L1/L2/L5 GNSS "UFO" antenna.
 It has a TNC connection.
 Use the supplied TNC-SMA cable to connect the antenna to the `GNSS` SMA connection on the GNSSDO(+).